open-metadata/OpenMetadata/docs/connectors/connectors/snowflake/snowflake-metadata-extraction.md

 ---
 description: >-
-  This guide will help you configure metadata ingestion workflows using the Redshift connector.
+  This guide will help you configure metadata ingestion workflows using the Snowflake connector.
 ---

-# Redshift Metadata Extraction
+# Snowflake Metadata Extraction

 There are three options for configuring metadata ingestion for this connector.
 They are as follows: